MuckRock/maternal-mortality/README.md

 # Maternal mortality data from the CDC and Michigan, Minnesota & North Carolina
-A repository of the Centers for Disease Control and Prevention’s National Center for Health Statistics maternal mortality data, from January 2018 through December 2022; and a selection of state data, from Michigan, Minnesota and North Carolina, about maternal deaths that occurred in 2020, 2021 and provisional data from 2022.
+A repository of U.S. maternal mortality data from the Centers for Disease Control and Prevention’s National Center for Health Statistics, from January 2018 through December 2022; and a selection of state data, from Michigan, Minnesota and North Carolina, about maternal deaths that occurred in calendar years 2020, 2021 and provisional data from 2022.

 ## About this project

-Since the COVID-19 pandemic began in 2020, [MuckRock and Columbia University's Brown Institue for Media Innovation have collected death certificate data]((https://www.muckrock.com/covid-uncounted/)) from a variety of sources, including the CDC and a selection of states and large counties.
+Since the COVID-19 pandemic began in 2020, [MuckRock and Columbia University's Brown Institue for Media Innovation have collected death certificate data]((https://www.muckrock.com/covid-uncounted/)) from a variety of sources, including the CDC and a selection of states and large counties, through data-use agreement with government agencies and open-records requests.
 Given the spike in maternal deaths in 2020 and 2021, we began seeking out additional data sources to help explain the myriad reasons behind the increase.

-What we found: COVID-19 severely exacerbated the health of new mothers in U.S., which already had the worst maternal mortality rate of any Western country.
+What we found: COVID-19 severely worsened the health of new mothers in U.S., which already had the worst maternal mortality rate of any Western country.
 And post-COVID, things are only getting worse.
 Despite the availability of vaccines and a nationwide push to bolster the health of new and recent mothers, the rate of maternal death in 2022 is already higher than pre-pandemic 2019, based on early, provisional data.

 Below, you'll find a methodology for the datasets in this repository, including their utility, limitations and caveats. ***We'll be refreshing this repository on a monthly basis, beginning March 13 when the CDC releases its final 2021 maternal mortality data.
 All updates to the data will be noted and appended to the bottom of this readme.***